Sensus Healthcare, Inc.: Sensus Healthcare Reports Third Quarter 2024 Financial Results With Revenues More than Doubling Versus 2023 Third Quarter

 - Revenues of $8.8 million compare with $3.9 million in the prior-year quarter, adjusted EBITDA (a non-GAAP measure) of $1.6 million compares with negative $1.7 million a year ago

+- Expects to have more than 50 IG-SRT Systems signed under the Fair Deal Agreement recurring-revenue program by the end of the year

-BOCA RATON, Fla., Nov.
-14, 2024 (GLOBE NEWSWIRE) -- Sensus Healthcare, Inc. (Nasdaq: SRTS), a medical device company specializing in highly effective, non-invasive, minimally-invasive and cost-effective treatments for oncological and non-oncological skin conditions, announces financial results for the three and nine months ended September 30, 2024.
+BOCA RATON, Fla, Nov.
+17, 2024 (GLOBE NEWSWIRE) -- Sensus Healthcare, Inc. (Nasdaq: SRTS), a medical device company specializing in highly effective, non-invasive, minimally-invasive and cost-effective treatments for oncological and non-oncological skin conditions, announces financial results for the three and nine months ended September 30, 2024.

 Highlights from the third quarter of 2024 and recent weeks include the following: